Obama rounds up campaign cash in Chicago, Atlanta

 PARKER, Colo.
 Sarah Formato cuddled the whiny 3-year-old on her lap and cast her thoughts back to 2008, when she had voted for Barack Obama.

-He attended two events in Chicago - a public one for which tickets started at $2,500 each, then a closed event for supporters who paid at least $10,000-a-head to attend.

-Later he spoke at three more events in Atlanta, including a private dinner hosted by actor and director Tyler Perry for which tickets were $35,800 each.
-Television host Oprah Winfrey, a high profile Obama supporter, attended the dinner.
+Obama was scheduled for three more events later on Friday in Atlanta, including one hosted by actor and director Tyler Perry for which tickets were $35,800 each.

-"Just like books and skin cream, when Oprah decides she likes you, then other people like you too," Obama said to laughter.

-That was slightly lower than an original projection of $5.5 million after campaign officials corrected the number of people attending Perry's dinner from 60 to 40.

-During his first fundraiser at a Chicago hotel, Obama poked fun at a Republican nomination process that has been long, nasty and potentially damaging to the nominee who will face Obama this autumn.
+During a lunchtime speech at a Chicago hotel, Obama poked fun at a Republican nomination process that has been long, nasty and potentially damaging to the nominee who will face Obama this autumn.
 Former Massachusetts Governor Mitt Romney is the front-runner in the race.

 Obama also noted that Illinois was home to Abraham Lincoln, who was the first Republican president and led the Union to victory in the Civil War.